gosquared/gosquared-wordpress-plugin/readme.txt

 == Screenshots ==
 1. Plugin options screen.
-2. The plugin fuels detailed real-time information about your visitors
+2. The plugin fuels detailed real-time information about your visitors.
-3. Analyse detailed statistics about your website and its traffic over time
+3. Analyse detailed statistics about your website and its traffic over time.
-4. Light up the world with a visual representation of your web traffic's geographical distribution
+4. Light up the world with a visual representation of your web traffic's geographical distribution.

 == Changelog ==

 = 0.3.0 =
 * Re-designed admin interface.
-* Added widgets to display currents users on the site.
+* Widgets for sharing - display the number of current visitors on your site.

 = 0.2.3 =
 * Added option to prevent post preview pages from being tracked.